 - Wine Flight

 If you have true aficionados in the group, you might consider a Wine Flight theme.
 Pick a varietal or wine appellation to taste from.
 For instance, taste six different Chardonnays from California.
 Or taste Chardonnays from around the world, where all six are from different countries.
 Have your guests taste and rate each one and see if people gravitate toward one bottle or another.

 For added fun you can use a wine wheel (flavor descriptors) to help discuss the flavors and aromas in each wine.
 Let each guest take the wheel home as a party favor afterward.

 - Paint N’ Sip Party

 Another way to build entertainment (as if getting drunk isn’t entertaining enough!) into your wine tasting party is to riff off the ever-popular “Paint n’ Sip” party at home.
-Consumer Crafts has recommendations if you plan to buy paints and canvases for all of your guests.
-(I suggest everyone brings their own canvas!)

 Want to cut down on the costs even further?
 Do a mandala coloring party instead.
 With a couple of coloring books and a box of 100 colored pencils, you don’t need to worry about easels or having paint spilled on the carpet! (because having the wine spilled on the carpet is enough!)

 Like the idea of wine pairings?
 ‘Chocolates & Wine’ is another theme that keeps the cost down but lets you indulge in the good stuff!
 This idea from Sift & Whisk pairs different cacao levels of dark chocolate with different red wines like Pinot Noir, Merlot, and Cabernet Sauvignon.